FemboyKZ/docs/docs/wiki/cs2/guides/lan/kz.md

 ## Installing the KZ Plugin

-1. Open [cs2kz-metamod releases](https://github.com/KZGlobalTeam/cs2kz-metamod/releases) and download the latest `(pre-)release` for you operating system.
+1. Open [cs2kz-metamod releases](https://github.com/KZGlobalTeam/cs2kz-metamod/releases) and download the latest `release` for you operating system.

 2. Extract the `ZIP`(Windows) or `tar.gz`(Linux), then drag the `addons` and `cfg` folders into the `\csgo\` folder.

 ### Jumpstat/Quake sounds support (Optional)

-1. Open up [MultiAddonManager Releases](https://github.com/Source2ZE/MultiAddonManager/releases) and download the latest release for your operating system (Windows/Linux).
+1. Open up [MultiAddonManager Releases](https://github.com/zer0k-z/MultiAddonManager/releases) and download the latest release for your operating system (Windows/Linux).

 2. Extract the `ZIP`(Windows) or `tar.gz`(Linux) file, then drag the `addons` and `cfg` folders into the `\csgo\` folder.